 Sometimes, that world is a reality.
 What’s far more likely, though, is facing the challenge of motivating an underperforming sales professional or even an entire sales team.

-Some abide by the “get on board or get out” policy, and there are certainly circumstances where firing an employee is an appropriate response, but it should never be the first line of defense when the main challenge is a lack of motivation.
+Some abide by the “get on board or get out” policy, and there are certain circumstances where firing an employee is an appropriate response.
+Still, it should never be the first line of defense when the main challenge is a lack of motivation.